causy-dev/causy/README.md

 By shipping causy with sensitively configured default pipelines, we also aim to provide a tool that can be used by non-experts to get started with causal discovery.

-Thanks to the pytorch backend, causy is remarkably faster compared to serial CPU based implementations.

-In the future, causy aims to provide interactive visualizations which allow you to understand the causal discovery process.
+Causy workspaces allow you to easily manage your experiments and visualize the causal discovery process.
+Causy can also be used via code for researchers who want to quickly test adjustments to a causal discovery algorithm by modifying a pipeline.

 ## Installation
-Currently we only support python 3.11.
+Currently, we only support python 3.11.
 To install causy run
 ```bash
 pip install causy
 ```